AdvaniaFinlandMauri/AdvaniaFinlandMauri/README.md

 - 👋 Hi, I’m @AdvaniaFinlandMauri the work identity of Mauri Sahlberg while being employed by Advania Finland Oy
 - 👀 I’m interested in almost everything
-- 🌱 I’m currently learning Ruby
+- 🌱 I’m currently learning Laravel, Ruby
 - 💞️ I’m looking to collaborate on all development projects
-- 📫 How to reach me at Mauri.Sahlberg@advania.com
+- 📫 You canreach me with email at Mauri.Sahlberg@advania.com

 If you have an ICT problem to solve, I have more than 30 years of experience in doing that.
 The last few years I've been mostly working integrating different 3rd party programs using different kinds of APIs.
 I've also done sql development and reporting, mostly with Postgresql and Microsoft SQL server.